kkowenn/DataSciencePortfolio/README.md

 ![image](0image/regression.png)

-## Project 4: Transfer Learning with ResNet-50 & MobileNetV2
+## Project 4: Transfer Learning with ResNet-50 & MobileNetV2 and etc.

 Transfer learning is a powerful technique in deep learning.
-This project showcases how ResNet-50, a pre-trained convolutional neural network, can be used for transfer learning to achieve high performance on a custom dataset.
+This project showcases how ResNet-50 & MobileNetV2 and etc. a pre-trained convolutional neural network, can be used for transfer learning to achieve high performance on a custom dataset.

 https://www.kaggle.com/code/kritsadakruapat/simpletransferlearning-resnet50-unsatisfied
 https://www.kaggle.com/code/kritsadakruapat/mobilenetv2-image-classification